Shivam1902-tech/Shivam1902-tech/README.md

 ### 📱 Flutter Projects
 - **GradeCap** — An all-in-one academic companion for CGPA calculation, attendance tracking, and exam planning.
 Built with Flutter and designed for a clean, distraction-free student experience.
-- **Nostalgia** — Flutter-based Android application focused on memory-driven user experience with clean UI and smooth navigation
+- **Nostalgia** — Flutter-based Android application focused on memory-driven user experience with clean UI and smooth navigation.
-- **Life Simulator** — Decision-based Android app simulating daily life choices with dynamic stat tracking
+- **Life Simulator** — Decision-based Android app simulating daily life choices with dynamic stat tracking.

 ### 🐍 Python Projects
-- **Digital Communication System Simulator - Developed a Digital Communication Simulator (BPSK/QPSK) with BER analysis using Python and Streamlit
+- **Digital Communication System Simulator** — Developed a Digital Communication Simulator implementing **BPSK and QPSK modulation** with **BER performance analysis over an AWGN channel** using **Python and Streamlit**.
-- **Signal Generator & Plotter** — Python project to generate and visualize sine, square, and triangular signals with configurable parameters
+- **Signal Generator & Plotter** — Python project to generate and visualize sine, square, and triangular signals with configurable parameters.
-- **Digital Modulation Visualizer** — Python-based visualization tool for ASK, FSK, and BPSK modulation techniques
+- **Digital Modulation Visualizer** — Python-based visualization tool for ASK, FSK, and BPSK modulation techniques.

 ---